 Contact a Peoria Slip and Fall Attorney Today

 It is not easy to win a slip and fall accident case in Arizona, even if you have evidence of the defendant’s negligence or fault.
 If you or a loved one suffered from a slip and fall caused by someone’s negligence, contact The Law Offices of John Phebus injury lawyers before giving up the fight.
 Call (623) 847-7117 to speak to the slip and fall lawyers from our law firm.
 We can review your case and let you know if you have valid grounds to bring a slip and fall accident claim in Peoria, AZ.
 Then, we may be able to help you maximize your financial recovery using proven litigation tactics.
-We represent clients in Peoria and throughout Maricopa County and offer a free initial consultation.
+Our Glendale premises liability attorney represents clients in Glendale, Peoria, Buckeye, and throughout Maricopa County and offers a free initial consultation.